Anna Abdallah

-Anna Margareth Abdallah (born 26 July 1940) is a Tanzanian CCM politician and a special seat Member of Parliament.
+Anna Margareth Abdallah (born 26 July 1940) is a Tanzanian Chama Cha Mapinduzi politician and a special seat Member of Parliament.
 She was a member of the National Legislative Assembly from 1987 to 1996.
 Anna has been the chairman of the National Movement People's Democratic Front Party since 2005, since she took over the reins as party leader, she has promoted women's rights, advocated for change in the gender-biased criminal justice system, supported education in indigenous languages, and campaigned for ethnic minority rights.
 She is the author of ten books, including Shettawa I kwannage ni kwijut, Hauta kwa! – Shettawa and Joy!
 Women Empowerment in Tanzania and much more.

 Education

 For her primary education, Abdallah went to both Mtandi Primary School and Loleza Girls Middle School in Mbeya, Tanzania.
 Abdallah went to Tabora Girls Secondary School for secondary education.
 Abdallah received a Bachelor of Arts degree in sociology and housing from the University of Missouri, Columbia in the United States in 1963.
 In 1967, she received a diploma in Home Economics from the University of London (Queen Elizabeth College) in the United Kingdom.